ai/audio-recorder-polyfill/README.md

 ```

 We recommend creating separated webpack bundle with polyfill.
 In this case,
 polyfill will be downloaded only by Edge and Safari.
 Good browsers will
-save bytes.
+download less.

 ```diff
   entry: {